 Cryptoassets are highly volatile unregulated investment products.
 No EU investor protection.

-Coinbase is well recognized in the online cryptocurrency space – as the broker is has opened a Bitcoin account UK for millions of customers.
+Coinbase is well recognized in the online cryptocurrency space – as the broker is has opened Bitcoin wallets for millions of UK customers.
 One of the main attractions of Coinbase is that the Bitcoin trading platform is very user-friendly.
 Unlike eToro, you won’t benefit from commission-free Bitcoin purchases with Coinbase.